davemollen/dm-Whammy/README.md

 ## dm-Whammy

-A mono pitchshift effect written in Rust inspired by the classic DigiTech Whammy©.
+A mono pitchshift effect written in Rust inspired by the DigiTech Whammy©.

 The effect can be compiled to a [MOD audio](https://mod.audio/), VST3 or CLAP plugin.